gdmoney/knowledge/README.md

 ### Argument from Nature Fallacy
-Logical fallacy occuring when someone argues that something is good because it is 'natural' and something else is bad because it is not 'natural'.
+Logical fallacy occurring when someone argues that something is good because it is 'natural' and something else is bad because it is not 'natural'.
 The flaw with this line of thinking is the fact that whether something is 'natural' or 'unnatural' is completely irrelevant to whether or not it is good.
 Arsenic is natural.
 Cyanide is natural.
 Bubonic plague is natural.

 ### Infinite Monkey Theorem